Chemistry in a Cryogenic Buffer Gas Cell

-where $i = (0,1,2)$ represents the vibrational level of \ce{H2}.
-Each collision has an associated temperature-dependent rate which is calculated via the QCT method (Appendix ~\ref{sec:QCT}), $k^q_{ij} (T_{\ce{Ca}})$ for the vibrational excitation of \ce{H2} and $k^r_{i} (T_{\ce{Ca}})$ for the formation of CaH.
+where $\nu$ represents the vibrational level of H$_2$, with up to ($\nu = 2$) included.
+The state-to-state quenching rate constants ($k^{q}$) and reaction rate constants ($k^{r}$) are calculated via the QCT method (see Supporting Information).
+Rotational excitation is neglected in this work, as our simulation shows that vibrational excitation has a more significant effect on the reaction rate than rotational excitation.
+This can be attributed to the far more efficient vibration-translation coupling compared to rotation-translation coupling~\cite{10.1063/5.0241219}.
+The inelastic rate constants, summed over all final rotational states, and the reactive rate constants, summed over all final rovibrational states, are shown in Fig.~S3(a) of the Supporting Information.

-We use a deterministic approach to study the evolution of these reactions in a closed system at thermal equilibrium by solving the set of differential equations associated with Eqs. (\ref{eq: excite}) and (\ref{eq:react}).
-The temperature of the reaction is given by the translational temperature of \ce{Ca}, or $T_{\ce{Ca}}$, which falls via collisions with the \ce{H2} and \ce{He} buffer gases according to
+We use a deterministic approach to study the evolution of these reactions in a closed system at thermal equilibrium by solving the set of differential equations associated with Eqs.~(\ref{eq:excite})--(\ref{eq:react}).
+The evolution of CaH and H$_2$ vibrational state densities is given by